 Cookie Segelstein (violin)

-Joshua Horowitz (19th-century button accordion)
+Joshua Horowitz (chromatic button accordion)

 Jordan Wax is a multi-instrumentalist, singer, and composer based in New Mexico.
 For the past twenty five years he has studied intergenerational music traditions with elders from a variety of cultural lineages in the Ozarks, Mexico, Ecuador, New Mexico, and throughout Yiddishland, and directed collaborative ensembles in the context of Ashkenazi, Ozark, and Indo-Hispanic cultural revitalizations.
 He began his formal study of Yiddish with Peysakh Fiszman in 2000, and since has worked with Perl Teitelbaum and informally with elders who have shared with him the warmth and complexity of Yiddish’s musical and spoken dialects.
 In addition to ongoing projects with poly-ethnic traditions in New Mexico, his current work centers his songwriting in Yiddish.
-His debut album, טײַטש | The Heart Deciphers was released in January 2025 by Borscht Beat, and will be followed by פּאַנטאַקאָזאַק | Pantakozak, a collection of original Yiddish/English songs for children and families.
+His debut album, טײַטש | The Heart Deciphers was released in January 2025 by Borscht Beat, and was followed by פּאַנטאַקאָזאַק | Pantakozak, a collection of original Yiddish/English songs for children and families.

 COAX Records artist Geoff Berner (pronouns: He/him) is a Jewish singer/songwriter/accordion player/novelist/political activist living in Vancouver on the unceded lands of the Musqueum, Squamish and Tsleil-Watouth peoples.